 ….or register your ID with the credit reference agencies

 Lenders will check your address to confirm your identity when you apply for finance.
-So if you don’t qualify to vote in the UK, it could affect your chances of being approved for credit.
+So if you aren't eligible to vote in the UK, it could affect your chances of being approved for credit.

-Consider updating your address with the three main credit reference agencies in the UK (Experian, Equifax and TransUnion instead.
+Consider updating your address with the three main credit reference agencies in the UK (Experian, Equifax and TransUnion) instead.
 They can add a note reassuring lenders that you can provide proof of your address if this is the case.
+This could then help improve your eligibility for credit, but it won't improve your credit score.

 Check your credit file for mistakes